thejessewinton/tinylight/README.md

 ## Story

-While working on a project I found that there were no good, simple, unopinionated lightbox components for React.
-So I built Tinybox.
-It's a work-in-progress, so if you have any suggestions or issues, please open an issue or a PR.
+If you have any suggestions or issues, please open an issue or a PR!
+I'd love to get feedback from others who are looking to solve the same problem.

 ## Roadmap